 AMS President Cole Evans has recommended that AMS Council explore disciplinary measures for VP External Kalith Nanayakkara after Evans alleged that Nanayakkara violated the society’s conflict of interest rules.

-In a November 18 letter to Council, Evans alleges that Nanayakkara violated the AMS’s conflict of interest policy by using his AMS email to send an invoice to the AMS Events manager, on behalf of ThePlug Vancouver.
+In a November 18 letter to Council, Evans alleges that Nanayakkara violated the AMS’s conflict of interest policy by using his AMS email to send an invoice to the AMS Events manager, on behalf of an independent videographer affiliated with ThePlug Vancouver.
 Nanayakkara is the founder and president of ThePlug.

 The Ubyssey requested all of Nanayakkara’s emails that mention ThePlug under the AMS records policy late last week.